dbredvick/drew-tech/content/posts/2019-07-16-why-I-didnt-tell-you/index.md

 It turns out cancer isn’t something you beat, it’s something you learn to live with.

 My recent blood work shows my [tumor markers](https://www.cancer.org/cancer/testicular-cancer/detection-diagnosis-staging/how-diagnosed.html) are back up in the “we need to check this out” range.
-This week I’ll be doing more bloodwork, CT and MRI scans, and nervously Googling all the scientific studies I can find on testicular cancer.
+This week I’ll be doing more blood-work, CT and MRI scans, and nervously Googling all the scientific studies I can find on testicular cancer.

 I believe in honesty, openness, and transparency.
-After a year of skipping out early for doctors appointments, being vague with my team, and wincing every time I hear the word "cancer", I've decided it's time to let people in.
+After a year of skipping out early for doctor's appointments, being vague with my team, and wincing every time I hear the word "cancer", I've decided it's time to let people in.

 So, please reach out to me and let’s talk about this whole “cancer” thing.
 Let’s chat about it a few times until you’re out of questions and a little less scared.
 If you scroll to the bottom of this page, you can find my social media accounts.
 This website even has a [contact page](/contact).